Clauric/GMIT-Programming-and-Scripting-Assignment/README.md

           break
 ```

 A number is prime if its only whole number factors are 1 and itself.
 As such, it is possible to remove a large portion of calculations from the script if certain rules are followed.
 For example, any even number (except for 2) is not a prime, as it is divisible by 2.
 Likewise, if a number is divisible by 3 or by 5, they would also not be primes.
-By using the modulo function of Python, it is possible quickly eliminate any number that is divisible by 2, 3, or 5.
+It is possible quickly eliminate any number that is divisible by 2, 3, or 5, by using the modulo function of Python.
 This eliminates more than 77% of numbers from being checked by the slower iterative method of checking.

 ```
       else: